amcginlay/venafi-demos/demos/02-openshift-ingress-nginx-cert-manager/README.md

 curl -Ls https://${DNS_RECORD_NAME}
 ```

-At this point you can navigate to the `${DNS_RECORD_NAME}` URL in any browser and you will see padlock icons without warnings meaning HTTPS is enforced and working.
+At this point you can navigate to the `${DNS_RECORD_NAME}` URL in any browser and you will see padlock icons without warnings.
+This means your workload is protected by a publicly trusted X.509 certificate.
 By observing the output in a browser you can also determine that the request your workload received was plain old HTTP.
-This means nginx done its job - it has routed traffic from the ELB to your workload, meanwhile providing a transparent termination point for the TLS encryption.
+This means NGINX done its job - it has routed traffic from the ELB to your workload whilst providing a transparent termination point for the TLS encryption.

 ## Goal complete (recap)
 All the elements of the diagram are now in place.